 {\bf Adversarial Robustness.} Research on adversarial robustness can be roughly divided into attack and defense.
 Adversarial attacks aim to generate adversarial samples misclassified by ML models by adding the least perturbations to benign data, while defensive approaches seek to enhance model robustness against such attacks.
 Common adversarial scenarios are black-box and white-box threat models based on knowing all or nothing of the victim's ML model.

 In the past few years, many classical attacks, such as FGSM \cite{goodfellow2014explaining} and PGD \cite{madry2018towards}, produced adversarial examples by back-propagating loss functions.
-On the other hand, defensive methods utilized obfuscating gradients \cite{athalye2018obfuscated} or training with robust optimization \cite{madry2018towards,zhang2019trades,zhang2021_GAIRAT} to resist adversarial attacks.
+On the other hand, defensive methods utilized obfuscating gradients \cite{athalye2018obfuscated} or training with robust optimization \cite{madry2018towards,zhang2019trades,zhang2021_GAIRAT} against adversaries.

-Recently, few works considered the intersection of adversarial robustness and fairness.
+Recently, few approaches considered the intersection of adversarial robustness and fairness.
 Some discussed the bias between classes in adversarial training and proposed a training framework to mitigate this issue \cite{xu2021robust}; Others analyzed differences in robustness to adversarial samples between sensitive groups and developed a simple regularization method to address the problem \cite{nanda2021fairness}.

-Parallel to these prior works of designing training algorithms, we delve into ways to achieve equalized performance and equalized robustness between groups via active data collection, which is more suitable for many real-world applications where manual annotations are difficult to obtain.
+Parallel to prior work of designing training algorithms, we delve into ways to achieve equalized performance and equalized robustness between groups via active data collection, which is more suitable for many real-world applications where manual labels are difficult to obtain.

 {\bf Active Learning for Fairness.} Conventional active learning aims to attain high model performance by actively querying limited manual annotations.
 Common label acquisition strategies can be roughly divided into two types: model uncertainty and data diversity.
 In the past, uncertainty-based methods \cite{ijcnn,wang2016cost, gal2016dropout,gal2017deep} collected data with the least model confidence for manual labeling, aiming to reduce model uncertainty after appending these data into training.
 Recently, some methods \cite{ash2020babdge,kirsch2019batchbald,sener2018coreset} increased the data diversity within a query batch, further improving the labeling efficiency.